DataDog/documentation/content/en/logs/log_configuration/flex_logs.md

 **Note**: The recommended number of users is not the number of concurrent queries.
 However, it is more likely for queries to run concurrently as the number of users increases.
 Therefore, the available concurrency is higher for queries run on larger compute instances than on smaller instances.

 Queries that push the limits of the concurrency of a compute tier, slows down the return of the query results and can also cause other concurrent queries to slow down.
+See the [When the compute limit is reached](#when-the-compute-limit-is-reached) section.

 Compute tiers are billed at a flat rate.
 See the [pricing page][6] for more information.